jrehor/kcc/README.md

 * The main pain point is best captured in "tall, lean, sparse, readable vs. robust, wide, dense, cryptic", further referenced as `tlsr` and `rwdc` for short.

-* While most prominent developer communities around most widespread languages beleve in and preach for `tlsr`, exemplified by C and Java, this results in untold damages daily worldwide paid in full in precious currency called `time`.
+* While most prominent developer communities around most widespread languages preach for `tlsr`, exemplified by C and Java, this results in untold damages daily worldwide, paid in full in precious currency called **time**.
 The "canonical" k answer to the space question is all the way down `rwdc` road, and then all the way down from there.
 As it happens, the answer is somewhere between two extremes, and you are the only one who can answer it for you.

 * The zen of space question is **balance**, and the key to the enlightenment is found in the first section of this chapter.
 If can find the right balance between `rwdc` and `adequately and succintly annotated code`, you will live a happy life, love your job and will be loved by your colleagues.